‘Goddamn, motherfucker got blood all over my best clown suit!’

 If you enjoy getting involved with Halloween, but are tired of the generic tripe often spewed out with rapid force from the horror genre, then have a watch of this diamond in the rough.
 It’s a freak show of epic proportions, and for the star-hungry among you, Rainn Wilson – before he shot to worldwide fame as Dwight Schrute in THE OFFICE – appears as science fiction geek, Bill Hudley (aka Fishboy).

-Horror Highlights: The juxtaposition of the beautiful Baby (Moon Zombie) getting down and dirty with a skeletal corpse, as well as the prospect of chomping down on a paper bag full of Captain Spaulding’s complimentary fried chicken.
+Horror Highlights: The juxtaposition of the beautiful Baby (Moon Zombie) getting down and dirty with a skeletal corpse, as well as the prospect of chomping down on a paper bag full of Captain Spaulding’s complementary fried chicken.

 Best Ribald Stand-up Routine: Grampa Hugo’s (Fimple) cunnilingus shtick.